-Paddlefish not immediately released are considered kept and must be tagged immediately with the angler's paddlefish permit number.
+Paddlefish not immediately released are considered kept and must be tagged immediately with the angler's name, lifetime license number or customer ID number to the paddlefish, date and time of harvest.
 Date and time of harvest must also be recorded on the permit immediately.
 All harvested paddlefish must be reported within 24 hours to the Online Check Station at wildlifedepartment.com.
 Under no circumstances can any paddlefish be caught, kept and later released (no culling).